WebAssembly/spec/spectec/test-prose/TEST.md

   - For all expr in expr*,
     - the expression expr is valid with rt.
     - expr is constant.
-  - the elemmode elemmode is valid with rt.
+  - elemmode is valid with rt.

 Datamode_ok
-- the datamode datamode_u0 is valid if:
+- datamode_u0 is valid if:
   - Either:
     - datamode_u0 is (ACTIVE 0 expr).
     - the memory type C.MEMS[0] is defined in the context.